accordproject/concerto-docs/docs/design/vocabulary.md

 ### Validating a Vocabulary Manager

-Use the `validate` method on the `VocabularyManager` to detect missing and redudant vocabulary terms — comparing the terms in the `VocabularyManager` with the declarations in a `ModelManager`.
+Use the `validate` method on the `VocabularyManager` to detect missing and redundant vocabulary terms — comparing the terms in the `VocabularyManager` with the declarations in a `ModelManager`.
 The return value from `validate` is an object containing information for the missing and additional terms.